 Write in clear and easily understandable language.
-Too often, IoT-related resources written by engineers are oriented toward engineers and overly technical.
-We publish a range of resources—from non-technical introductions to highly technical teardowns of specific IoT technologies.
+Too often, IoT-related resources written by engineers are overly technical.
+We publish a range of resources—from non-technical introductions to highly-technical teardowns of specific IoT technologies.
 However, always remember that simplicity comes after complexity.
 Strive to include as wide an audience as possible in your writing.
 And if highly technical language or acronyms aren’t essential to the specific piece, don’t use them.
 Lastly, add a little personality to your writing!

 And finally, your post should be between 500 and 2000 words.

 - If it’s your first time publishing with us, just send us your article through this portal.
 (If you’d like to contribute more regularly, use this portal).

-- We will review all submissions thoroughly and get back to you within 3 business days.
-We rarely take longer than that to respond, but if we do, don’t worry—we’re just having a hectic week.
+- We will review all submissions thoroughly and get back to you within approximately 3-5 business days.
+We rarely take longer than that to respond, but if we do, don’t worry—our small team is just having a hectic week.

-- After being accepted and reviewed, your article can take from 1 day up to 3 weeks to be published, depending on the queue and editorial planning, but don’t worry we will let you know via email exactly when your article will be published as soon as we’ve scheduled it.
+- After being accepted and reviewed, your article can take from seven days up to one month to be published, depending on the queue and editorial planning.
+Don’t worry, we’ll let you know via email exactly when your article will be published as soon as we’ve scheduled it.

 Will IoT For All cross-post content I’ve already written?